homeomorfismo/teaching-notes/DifferentialCalculus/02Limits.typ

 When we have two sets $A, B subset.eq X$, their difference set is defined as
 $A without B = { a in A : a  in.not B }$.
 For example, "all real numbers but zero" can be written as the set $RR without {0}$.
-Intervals are usually denoted with _parenthesis_ or _brackets_, depending if they contain the extreme points or not; consider, for example,
+Intervals are usually denoted with _parenthesis_ or _brackets_, depending on if they contain the extreme points or not; consider, for example,
 $[a,b) = { x in RR : a <= x < b }$.